• ECTS

 Objectives

-1) to acquire knowledge of existing approaches in evolutionary biology and to build bridges with the historical approach of paleontology;
+1) acquire knowledge of existing approaches in evolutionary biology and establish links with the historical approach of paleontology;

-3) cite and understand the advances between Darwinian Evolution and the extended view of Evolution and know how to use this knowledge on societal issues."
+3) cite and understand the advances between Darwinian evolution and the broader view of evolution, and know how to apply this knowledge to social issues.

 Read more